selivan/https-ssl-cert-check-zabbix/README.md

 1
 ```

+#### Zabbix integration

+Example of Zabbix [user parameters](https://www.zabbix.com/documentation/current/manual/config/items/userparameters) is in `userparameters_ssl_cert_check.conf`.

+You can write your own template or use one of two example templates in `zabbix_template_examples` directory.

+`basic` - basic template and userparameter for monitoring of one SSL cert per host

+* copy userparameters_ssl_cert_check.conf file into /etc/zabbix/zabbix_agentd.d on host
+* import template in zabbix server, assign to host, fill macros on that host

+`advanced` - advanced template and userparameter for monitoring of multiple ssl certs per hosts

+* copy userparameters_ssl_cert_check.conf file into /etc/zabbix/zabbix_agentd.d
+* copy and modify ssl_cert_list into /etc/zabbix/scripts/ssl_cert_list
+* import template in zabbix server, assign to host, either run discovery or wait

 #### Using with busybox, like Alpine-based Docker images

 Busybox `date` can not parse date format from `openssl`.
 If you are using the script in busybox, for example in Alpine-based Docker images, install `coreutils` and `bash` packages.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/https-ssl-cert-check-zabbix).